 Online College Options describes respiratory therapy as taking care of patients who have been diagnosed with breathing or cardiopulmonary problems.
 This professional works under a physician to provide diagnostics and treatment for patients of all ages who have diseases affecting their lungs.
 Respiratory therapists might work in hospitals, clinics, nursing homes or other healthcare settings.
 Most hospitals hire respiratory therapists with an associate degree, although advanced education may be required to advance in the field.
 Job growth in this field is expected at a rate of 21 percent through 2016, and the average annual salary for respiratory therapists in 2017 was $57,290.

 Occupational Therapy Assistant

-Education Portal explains that an occupation therapist assistant helps patients achieve their highest possible level of functioning.
+Education Portal explains that an occupational therapist assistant helps patients achieve their highest possible level of functioning.
 This type of therapy is primarily concerned with improving patients’ cognitive abilities and motor skills to perform daily activities like cooking and personal care.
-Assistants work alongside the occupational therapist to provide assistance to patients of all ages in hospitals, nursing homes, rehabilitation centers and outpatient clinics.
+Assistants work alongside the occupational therapist to provide assistance to patients of all ages in hospitals, nursing homes, rehabilitation centers, and outpatient clinics.
 Patients may require assistance physically, mentally or emotionally, depending on the type of condition they have.
-Job growth for occupational therapist assistants is expected to grow at a rate of around 30 percent until 2018, and the average salary for this position in 2010 was $51,300.
+Job growth for occupational therapist assistants is expected to grow at a rate of around 30 percent until 2018, and the average salary for this position in 2015 was $54,520.

 Physical Therapy Assistant